markwest1972/sommer-2014/README.md

 by Lars Nedberg & Henrik Loennechen

+This repo is a fork of the original
+Owner Arne-Richard Hofsøy (arhplanet@gmail.com).

 #####What is it?#####
 We have two parts of the application, the admin part and the user part.
 The user part is basically a fancy, radio button-styled questionnaire.